A fishing village with a kitesurf vibe

 The second story talks about the youngest daughter of Cham King.
 She was the owner of this land.
 She was also known as ‘Né’, therefore, when they built her temple in the cape, they decided to call this area ‘Mũi Né’.

 Getting to Mui Ne is as easy as pie.
-The Ho Chi Minh City international airport is relatively close by and lots of cost effective transfer options are available to get you to the destination.
+Ho Chi Minh City International Airport is relatively close by and lots of cost effective transfer options are available to get you to the destination.
+Check out this sleeper bus service, that will get you to Mũi Né in about 4 hours, on budget and in style and comfort of your own bed.

 There are two main kitesurfing seasons in Mui Ne, the South West Summer Season and the North East Monsoon Season.
 Both come with pretty good wind conditions.